 The reality is that only about half of teenagers have sex before high school graduation, according to data from the Centers for Disease Control and Prevention, and that figure has not changed for over a decade.
 But despite having equal rates of consensual sex, LGBTQ teenagers are nearly twice as at risk for sexual assault.

 So while the data may quell some concerns, it raises new ones for parents as well.
 Here’s what moms and dads need to know about their kids having sex one day.

 Roughly 40% of Teens Haven’t Had Sex by Graduation

-It’s a trend that hasn’t changed much since 2005, CDC data suggests.
+It’s a trend that has remained pretty consistent since 2005, CDC data suggests.
 Only about 1 in 4 ninth graders report that they have ever had sex.
 That figure climbs steadily throughout high school, culminating in the twelfth grade when about 60 percent claim to have had sex.
 If nothing else, this data debunks the myth that high schoolers are all sexually active—nearly half are still virgins by graduation!
 It is important for parents to convey this information to their children, to help combat the pressure they may feel to have sex before they are emotionally ready.

 It is telling that, despite roughly equal rates of consensual sex, lesbian, gay, and bisexual teens are at significantly higher risk of sexual assault—defined here as the percent of high school students who report being forced to have sex at least once.
 The data highlights the importance of educators and psychologists devising specific interventions for sexual minority teens.